Howrah: Rail

-Howrah Junction railway station (more commonly referred to as Howrah Station) is the major railway station serving Howrah, Kolkata and the neighbouring districts.
-It is the second busiest rail station in India, along with being the largest largest railway station in terms of number of platform.
+Howrah railway station (more commonly referred to as Howrah Station) is the major railway station serving Howrah, Kolkata and the neighbouring districts.
+It is the busiest rail station in India, along with being the largest railway station in terms of number of platform (24).
 It was established in 1854 when a railway line was constructed connecting the city to the coalfields of Bardhaman.
 Howrah Station serves as a terminal for two railway zones of India: the Eastern Railway and the South Eastern Railway, and it is connected to most of the major cities of India.
 From Howrah both Eastern Railway and South Eastern Railway operates connecting various stations of the districts of Howrah, Hooghly, Bardhaman, East Midnapore and West Midnapore.
 Within Howrah city itself, there are twelve more stations, the most prominents being Santragachi and Shalimar.

 Metro rail

-Howrah is planned to be served by the Kolkata Metro Line 2 with Salt Lake in Kolkata via a tunnel under River Hooghly.
+Howrah is served by the Green Line with Salt Lake in Kolkata via a tunnel under River Hooghly.
+The Metro line connects Howrah to Esplanade as well which will act as interchange where commuters can change sides to travel on the North-South line.

 On the Howrah side, the 2 Stations will be at Howrah Station and Howrah Maidan.
-As of February 2022 these stations are under construction.
+These stations are open for public.
+The Metro currently connects Howrah Maidan Station on one side to Saltlake sector V Station on the other; Howrah, Esplanade & Sealdah stations lying in between.
+People can also interchange at Esplanade station to reach Airport or other blue line metro station's.